NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   wouldn't use it.
     - Limit actions to cantrips --> Disabled
     - Include minute-long spells as actions --> Disabled
+- [Chat Images](https://foundryvtt.com/packages/chat-images/) - Allows you to put images in chat via uploading, screenshots, etc. I find it very useful for sharing certain bits of the map with only certain players, or showing them, "Look, I swear.
+Boblin really did crit 3 times in a row."

+  NOTE: This has the possibility of considerably bloating your server.
+Make a note to do a routine check to remove unnecessary images in order to keep your
+  Data folder's footprint down.
+    - Warning on drop --> Enabled
+    - Warning on paste --> Disabled
+    - Uploaded files quality --> .5
+    - Embedded files quality --> .5
+    - Files save location --> Data folder (NOTE: Make sure to ignore this folder from your players' sight via the file picker, if you care about that stuff.)
+    - Embed if upload is not possible --> Disable (NOTE: Enable if you want your players to be able to use the module, but don't want to give upload permissions.)
 - [Chat Portrait](https://foundryvtt.com/packages/chat-portrait/) - Adds an image of the corresponding image/token to player and GM chat messages.
     - Use token image --> Disabled
     - Portrait size --> 36